Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 -   **Key Visual:** A physical "Impulse" event followed by the separation of the object from the force that started its journey.

 -   **File:** `the-law-of-inertia-why-things-keep-moving.py`
+-
+### 02\.
+Newton's Second Law: The Fundamental Trio

+A visual breakdown of the proportional relationship between mass, force, and the resulting acceleration.

+-   **Concept:** $F = m \\cdot a$ (Force equals Mass times Acceleration)

+-   **Key Visual:** Two distinct masses (1kg vs 3kg) subjected to the exact same pulling force.
+The animation demonstrates how the lighter object achieves significantly higher velocity over the same duration, while the heavier object resists the change in motion.

+-   **File:** `force-mass-and-acceleration-the-fundamental-trio.py`

 ## 🛠️ How to Run